• Home

 Put the coriander powder, cumin powder, turmeric, and garam masala in the pan.

 Stir the spices constantly and cook for about a minute, or until they smell delicious (10–12).
 Excellent!
 Excellent!
-As the oils come out, you’ll smell them “bloom.”
+As the oils come out, you’ll see.

 Step 4: Make the Filling (3–4 Minutes)